 What are the best practices for software testing documents?

-• Keep your documentation up to date - a common mistake is to stop updating your documentation, even if you do all the documentation very well at the start.
+• Keep your documentation up to date: A common mistake is to stop updating your documentation, even if you do all the documentation very well at the start.
 And this seems insignificant, but only until you need it.

-• Keep your documentation in one place - documentation should not be scattered in different places in an attempt to keep it close to the appropriate codebase.
+• Keep your documentation in one place: Documentation should not be scattered in different places in an attempt to keep it close to the appropriate codebase.
 This may seem like a good idea, but it can confuse team members and create a mess in a practical sense.

-• Keep documentation in a safe place - don't keep any documentation in the public domain that could negatively impact business goals.
+• Keep documentation in a safe place: Don't keep any documentation in the public domain that could negatively impact business goals.
 In that case, you need an encrypted repository and the ability to provide access to certain individuals.

-• Use standard templates for documentation - yes, you may have to use custom solutions sometimes, but it's best to use universal documentation solutions such as Word and Excel.
+• Use standard templates for documentation: Yes, you may have to use custom solutions sometimes, but it's best to use universal documentation solutions such as Word and Excel.
 This will make it easy for anyone interested to open and read them without installing additional software or other complexities.

-• Make your documentation detailed - there is nothing worse than poor documentation.
+• Make your documentation detailed: There is nothing worse than poor documentation.
 Seriously, even its absence does not say anything about the company, but poor documentation immediately negatively affects it.
 Make it well-structured, meaningful, detailed, and clear.

 Test Documentation in Software Testing